 We encourage you to ask your physician about side effects of the medication s/he would prescribe.
 Surgical risks include creating additional adhesions from cutting and burning these delicate structures within the reproductive system.
 CPA results were much better in women who had not previously undergone surgery to the ovaries – presumably due to post-surgical adhesions that tend to attach like glue to the delicate reproductive structures, decreasing function.

-Some studies indicate that post-surgical endometriosis and adhesion reformation is more prevalent at the sites of prior endometriosis surgery.
-Other studies do not mention this phenomenon.
+Some studies indicate that post-surgical endometriosis pain and adhesion reformation is more prevalent at the sites of prior endometriosis surgery.

-In a study of nearly 1400 women, overall IVF pregnancy rates without CPA (37%) were compared to IVF pregnancy rates for women who had first undergone CPA therapy (56%).
+In a study of nearly 1400 women, overall post-transfer IVF pregnancy rates without CPA (37%) were compared to IVF pregnancy rates for women who had first undergone CPA therapy (56%).
 The overall rates are shown by age below, with pregnancy rates without CPA (in green), and with CPA, within 15 months before embryo transfer (in blue).
 (Rice et al., 2015) Rates with excellent statistical values are shown here for every age group, per CDC standards.

 Small bowel obstruction

 Measuring success treating small bowel obstruction (SBO) involves measuring a variety of concerns and symptoms.
 The primary concern for most patients is having another obstruction that requires hospitalization and surgery.
-Before therapy, our SBO patients often report symptoms that include pain, compromised diet, gastrointestinal problems, and daily fear of having another obstruction.
-Due to this, they have concern about traveling away from their hospital, and concern with normal social activities, such as visiting friends for meals or attending a social event.
+Before therapy, our SBO patients often report symptoms that include pain, compromised diet, gastrointestinal problems.
+Generally, patients also report significant quality of life concerns, including fear of traveling away from their hospital, and concerns regarding social activities, such as visiting friends for meals or fear of attending a social event.

 To measure our success addressing all of these symptoms and concerns:

 - Eliminated Surgeries: We have very good data and excellent results eliminating future surgeries.
 With statistical results showing CP therapy decreased recurring total obstruction by 15 times the norm.

 - Improved Quality of Life: Our scientists created and published a validated Quality of Life Questionnaire to measure symptoms and concerns.
 This document has now become an accepted part of U.S. medical literature for physicians and scientists to measure success with SBO patients.
 (Rice et al., 2014b)